flywheel-apps/bids-pre-curate/README.md

 ## Testing
 ### Full integration testing
-First install dependencies, from the root dir after pipenv is installed (`python3 -m pip install pipenv`), run `pipenv install`.

 From the root directory of the project run `./tests/integration_tests/test.sh run full --all`.
 This script will do the following:
 1. Copy the project directory to `/tmp/gear`
+2. Craete a docker container with the correct dependencies for testing
+3. Inside this container it will:
-2. Run unit tests
+    1. Run unit tests
-3. Remove and re-populate the project '$GROUP/$PROJECT' with dummy data in need of pre-curation
+    2. Remove and re-populate the project '$GROUP/$PROJECT' with dummy data in need of pre-curation
-4. Build the docker image and run stage 1 to export CSV
+    3. Run stage 1 to export CSV
-5. Edit the CSVs to rename files trivially
+    4. Edit the CSVs to rename files trivially
-6. Build the docker container for the integration test and run stage 2 (renaming the files and updating metadata)
+    5. Run stage 2 (renaming the files and updating metadata)

 After running the script, '$GROUP/$PROJECT' should be named correctly and have metadata uploaded.